martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/README.md

-# Nga-Tipu-Aotearoa-HTML-CSS
+# Ngā Tipu Aotearoa - HTML & CSS

-Nga Tipu Aotearoa - Static HTML and CSS with a little bit of Javascript.
+Ngā Tipu Aotearoa - Static HTML and CSS with a little bit of Javascript.

 How to use these files:
 1. Got to the green CODE button